LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 Changes in v5.2.0
 -----------------

-Added the functions :c:func:`ARKStepSetImplicitReeval` and :c:func:`MRIStepSetImplicitReeval` to optionally remove an evaluation of the implicit right-hand side function after nonlinear solves.
+Added the functions :c:func:`ARKStepSetDeduceImplicitRhs` and :c:func:`MRIStepSetDeduceImplicitRhs` to optionally remove an evaluation of the implicit right-hand side function after nonlinear solves.
 See :numref:`ARKODE.Mathematics.Nonlinear`, for considerations on using this optimization.